emayfield/AFD_Decision_Corpus/README.md

     - `ID` is a nine-digit integer beginning with the digit `3`.
     - `Parent` is an integer starting with `1`.
 This is used as a foreign key linking an outcome to a discussion ID.
     - `User` is an integer starting with `2`.
 This is used as a foreign key linking an outcome to a user ID.
-    - `Timestamp` is an integer value representing the signature time that a discussion was closed by an administrator with a final outcome.
+    - `Timestamp` is an integer value representing the time that a discussion was closed by an administrator with a final outcome and user signature.
 This has been converted to UNIX timestamp format counting the seconds since January 1, 1970.
-    - `Raw` is the bold text from an administrator listing the actin item to take from a debate.
+    - `Raw` is the bold text from an administrator listing the action item to take from a debate.
         - This usually falls into one of a very small number of labels, The most common are *Keep* and *Delete*.
         - But there is a very long tail of rarely occuring strings and, in some cases, whole sentences of action items.
-    - `Label` is a string of normalized outcome labels that appear in the raw text, separated by spaces.
+    - `Label` is a string of normalized outcome labels that appear in the raw text, sorted and separated by spaces.
         - The goal of this is to convert raw outcome texts into something more easily quantifiable, while acknowledging that
         - The most common four outcomes are *keep*, *delete*, *merge*, *redirect*, and the modifier *speedy*.
         - Sometimes multiple outcome labels appear at once: *merge delete* for instance.
         - Heuristic rules in the source code determing how these strings are mapped to specific labels when calculating aggregate statistics.
 It's mostly a prioritized waterfall of keywords, attempting to merge decisions into "keep"-like and "delete"-like outcomes.
 For instance, *speedy delete* is merged in with *delete* when performing classification tasks.
         - Also in the source code is a set of rules for converting to a 2-label case with only keep and delete outcomes.
 Whenever an outcome results in a page not being deleted, those rare outcomes are merged in with *keep*.
     - `Rationale` is the plaintext of the administrator's text explanation for the outcome that they chose.
-This can be empty, very short, or in some cases can be a whole paragraph of text.
+        - This can be (and often is) very short, or in some cases can be a whole paragraph of text.

-*
+* Elements in `Contributions` contain six to eight values.
+Five are shared by all elements, and three are context-specific.
+    - `ID` is a nine-digit integer beginning with the digit `4`, `5`, or `6`.
+        - Elements beginning with `4` represent votes for a particular outcome.
+        - Elements beginning with `5` represent non-voting comments.
+        - Elements beginning with `6` represent nomination statements.
+    - `Discussion` is an integer beginning with `1`.
+        - This is a foreign key linking a vote, comment, or nomination to a particular discussion.
+    - `Parent` is an integer beginning with `1`.
+        - This is a placeholder value that currently duplicates the value of `Discussion`.
+        - In future releases, this will hold thread structure between votes and comments.
+    - `Timestamp` is an integer value representing the time that a comment or vote was signed by its user.
+This has been converted to UNIX timestamp format counting the seconds since January 1, 1970.
+    - `User` is an integer starting with `2`.
+This is used as a foreign key linking an outcome to a user ID.
+    - `Text` is a string that contains the text for nominating statements and comments only.
+(IDs starting with `5` and `6`).
+        - Votes (IDs starting with `4`) do not contain this field.
+    - `Raw` is the bold text from a user listing their vote in the debate
+        - This mostly follows the same rules as the definition of raw outcome labels above.
+        - This is for votes only (IDs starting with `4`).
+Comments and nominating statements do not contain this field.
+    - `Label` is a string of normalized vote labels that appear in the raw text, sorted and separated by spaces.
+        - This mostly follows the same rules as the definition of raw outcome labels above.
+        - This is for votes only (IDs starting with `4`).
+Comments and nominating statements do not contain this field.
+    - `Rationale` is the plaintext of a voter's explanation for the vote that they chose.
+        - This is extracted identically to the Text field from comments; they are distinguished only by whether a user voted in this particular contribution to the discussion.

 # Publication History